 The supervisor should review the Involuntary Termination Toolkit and plan to meet with the employee accordingly.

 Prior to delivering a Notice of Termination:

 - Consider whether the Threat Assessment Team should be consulted.
 If so, incorporate their recommendations into this framework.

 - Management must provide written notice to the employee that terminations and resignations in lieu of termination are public records, pursuant to Chapter 22.15 of the Iowa Code.

 - Conduct a Loudermill hearing.
 Schedule a final meeting with the employee, inform the employee of the findings of the investigation and management’s conclusion that termination appears to be warranted.
 Provide the employee an additional opportunity to be heard in response to the findings.
-If the employee provides new information, caucus to consider the additional information and determine whether termination is still warranted or if further investigation is necessary.
-If no mitigating or extenuating evidence is presented, provide the notice of termination to the employee.
-(Although the Chapter 22 notice may be provided earlier [e.g., at the investigatory interview], the Loudermill hearing is the final opportunity to meet the legal requirement of presenting the notice prior to termination.)
+If the employee provides new information or if no mitigating or extenuating evidence is presented, caucus to consider the additional information and determine whether termination is still warranted or if further investigation is necessary.

 Additional Considerations for terminations:

 - Conduct Loudermill and termination meetings outside of the normal work area (i.e., minimize opportunities for humiliation of the subject employee).

 - Do not allow the terminated employee to return to his/her workstation unattended.
 If there are items at the work station that the employee requires immediately (e.g. car keys), a management representative can retrieve such items on the employee’s behalf.
 Additional personal belongings can be gathered by management and made available at a future date.
 Contact Employee and Labor Relations for assistance, if needed.